Royal Swinkels: Nationwide distribution

 Distribution was broadened to include Amsterdam, Rotterdam, The Hague and Utrecht, the four largest cities of the Netherlands.
 In 1933 the brewery added its own bottling plant, which produced 2,000 bottles an hour.
 By 1940 a malt house was built.
-The output of the brewery at the beginning of the Second World War was approximately 40,000 helicopters per annum, with an almost nationwide coverage in distribution.
+The output of the brewery at the beginning of the Second World War was approximately 40,000 hectoliters per annum, with an almost nationwide coverage in distribution.

 In 1955 the company started manufacturing soft drinks under the brand name 3-ES.
 This name refers to the three Swinkels brothers of the fifth generation.
 In the postwar years beer consumption in the Netherlands had decreased to a very low level.
 It took the firm until 1959 to recover in terms of sales volume.
 In the sixties the company doubled its production capacity.

 World player

 From 1973 onwards the company took an interest in the exporting business, first of all in Southern Europe.
 In the late seventies the firm introduced alcohol-free beer, that was exported to Islamic countries.
 By 1981 the total volume reached 1,000,000 hectolitres of beer.
 From the nineties onwards the business expanded into exclusive and seasonal beers.
 Moreover, the company started to adapt its drinks to individual markets.
 Consequently, export grew to cover 130 countries.

 In 1999, the Trappist Koningshoeven Abbey, located in Berkel-Enschot, entered into an agreement with the Swinkels family to take over the daily operations of the monks' brewery within the abbey.
 The brewery, which operates as "De Koningshoeven NV", is a subsidiary of Swinkels Family Brewers, whilst the buildings and equipment remain in the ownership of the abbey.
 The monks remain the ultimate authority on the brewing process while Swinkels Family Brewers manages the commercial business.
 The beer is sold under the brandname La Trappe.

 On 10 May 2016 it was announced that the company has taken a majority stake in the Belgian brewery Palm.
 Initially the firm acquired 60% of the shares and this was expanded to 100% in 2021.

 In November 2016 the company acquired Latis Imports, establishing a dedicated US presence in one of its "five key regions".

 In June 2018 it was decided to change the name of Bavaria to Swinkels Family Brewers.
-In March 2019, Wim van de Donk, Commissioner of the King of the province of Brabant, announced that Swinkels Family Brewers would from now on have the Royal predicate, officially naming the company 'Royal Swinkels Family Brewers'.
+In March 2019, Wim van de Donk, Commissioner of the King of the province of North Brabant, announced that Swinkels Family Brewers would from now on have the Royal predicate, officially naming the company 'Royal Swinkels Family Brewers'.
 It has been gained for the 300th anniversary of the company and their national significance.
 As from 2024 the name was shortened to Royal Swinkels.